 “Most of us, if not all of us, have some sense of ongoing uncertainty and anxiety and stress and dread,” he told TODAY.
 “We need, as individuals and as a society, for people to acknowledge the magnitude and the weight of this.”

 Through the Black Mental Health Fund Referral Program, Steel Smiling is connecting Black people to culturally competent therapists to help them grapple with their mental health needs.

 “This is the perfect opportunity to prioritize mental health,” he said.
 “Everyone can now coalesce around this issue.
 It is a call to action to every person who has power or influence that they have to be talking about mental health right now.”

 CORRECTION: An earlier version of this article referred to the National Alliance on Mental Illness as the National Alliance on Mental Health.

-This story was updated in October 2020 to reflect updates to the resources included.
+This story was updated in October 2021.